We are accepting applications for our Fall Internship Program. Applications are due December 8, 2017.

 - STEP 3

-- The Mayor's Office will review your application within two weeks after the application deadline.
-Applications will not be reviewed further after this two week period.
+- The Mayor’s Office will review your application within two weeks after the application deadline.
+Applications will not be accepted on a rolling basis, and will not be reviewed further after this two week period.

 Offices Accepting Applications

 Fall 2017 (September - December)

 The Mayor’s Office of Communications carries the voice of the Mayor to the media, to community leaders, and to the general public, through various media and communications outlets.